networknext/next/docs/run_a_test_client.md

 }
 ```

-Now, apply the terraform changes to the postgres database:
+Apply the terraform changes to the postgres database:

 ```
 cd ~/next/terraform/dev/relays